thisnamewasnottaken/VBAMagic/README.md

 But what I know about is Texas, an' down here... you're on your own."

 ## FEATURE REQUESTS
-"Peggy, I'm glad that this is an environment where you feel free to fail."
+"I'm glad that this is an environment where you feel free to fail."